grking8/homepage/_posts/2018-12-16-concurrency-in-python-from-coroutines-to-asynchronous-programming-part-1.md

 <br>

-To put this into perspective, there are billions of webpages.
-Google crawls all these pages regularly and seems to update its search results every couple of days or so.

-One suspects Google is not doing this synchronously!
+To put this into perspective, there are about 50 billion webpages which Google crawl regularly.
+Given the speed at which Google seach results update, one suspects Google is not doing this synchronously!

-The solution is to use concurrency to write programs that run **asynchronously.**
+One solution is to use concurrency to write programs that run **asynchronously.**

-Now, when our program encounters a line of code that performs I/O, this line does not block the rest of the program (this is why asynchronous is synonymous with non blocking).
+Now, when our program encounters a line of code that performs I/O, it does not block the rest of the program (this is why asynchronous is synonymous with non blocking).
 Instead, the next line of the program is run.